madb3/Movie-Insights-Project/README.md

 # Exploring Movie Trends
-A class project exploring trends in the film industry using a variety of metrics
+A project exploring trends in the film industry using a variety of metrics
 ## Project Overview
 - Built a simple recommendation system based on movie data like genre and popularity
 - Looked at how genres changed over time, specifically revenue and popularity